browserengineering/book/book/animations.md

             return "Transform(<no-op>)"
 ```

-We also need to fix the hit testing algorithm to take into account translations
+We also need to fix the hit-testing algorithm to take into account translations
 in `click`.
 Instead of just comparing the locations of layout objects with
-the click point, compute an *absolute*---in coordinates of what the user sees,
+the click point, compute an *absolute* bound---in coordinates of what the
-including the translation offset---bound and compare against that.
-Let's
+user sees, including the translation offset---and compare against that.
-use two helper methods that compute such bounds.
+Let's use two helper methods that compute such bounds.
 The first maps a rect
 through a translation, and the second walks up the node tree, mapping through
 each translation found.